Schur decomposition of several matrices: Applications and future work

 {\bf Triangularization of matrix polynomials}.
 Let

 be a matrix polynomial.
-We would like to know whether it is possible to triangularize $P(\lambda)$ by multiplying it from the left and right with unitary matrices $U_2$ and $U_1$, i.e. if we can find $U_2$ and $U_1$ such that $U_2 P(\lambda) U_1 = \lambda^{d}U_2A_{d}U_1 + \dots + \lambda U_2A_1U_1 + U_2A_0U_1$ is upper-triangular.
+We would like to know whether it is possible to triangularize $P(\lambda)$ by multiplying it from the left and right with unitary matrices $U_2$ and $U_1$, i.e., if we can find $U_2$ and $U_1$ such that $U_2 P(\lambda) U_1 = \lambda^{d}U_2A_{d}U_1 + \dots + \lambda U_2A_1U_1 + U_2A_0U_1$ is upper-triangular.

-Note that we already know that the answer is positive for a matrix polynomial of degree one, i.e. for a matrix pencil $\lambda A_1 + A_0$.
+Note that we already know that the answer is positive for a matrix polynomial of degree one, i.e., for a matrix pencil $\lambda A_1 + A_0$.
 Multiplying $\lambda A_1 + A_0$ from the left and right with unitary matrices $U_2$ and $U_1$, we obtain $U_2(\lambda A_1 + A_0)U_1 = \lambda U_2A_1U_1 + U_2A_0U_1 = \lambda T_1 + T_0,$ where both $T_1$ and $T_0$ are upper-triangular.

-Nevertheless, by Theorem \ref{compl} the answer to our question is negative for $d \geq 2$.
+Nevertheless, by Theorem \ref{any2cc}, the answer to our question is negative for $d \geq 2$.
 Namely, we have the same transformation applied to the rows of all the matrix coefficients of $P(\lambda)$ and the same transformation applied to the columns of all the matrix coefficients of $P(\lambda)$.
 Therefore the associated quiver is not a pseudotree, see Figure \ref{polpic}.

-In \cite{TaTZ13} it is discussed how to triangularize polynomials using unimodular transformations.
+In \cite{ADHM21, TaTZ13} it is discussed how to triangularize polynomials using unimodular transformations.

 {\bf Reduction of correlation matrices in joint independent subspace analysis}.
 Consider a collection of cross-correlation matrices $\{ S^{[k,l]}, k,l = 1, \dots, n \}$ coming form the model for statistical signal processing, called Joint Independent Subspace Analysis (JISA), see \cite{LaJu18} for more details on the model and construction of such matrices.
 JISA model allows us to transform these cross-correlation matrices as follows: $S^{[k,l]} \mapsto Z^{[k]}S^{[k,l]}Z^{[l]H}$, where the matrices $Z^{[i]}, i = 1, \dots, n$ are coming from coupled change of bases.
-Using our graph interpretation we note that such a base-change can be associated with a complete (fully-connected) graph on $n$ vertices.
-These change of bases can be used for a reduction of the matrices $\{ S^{[k,l]} \}$ to a simple form.
-Noticing that the cross-correlation matrices are symmetric and using Theorem \ref{compl} we obtain that it is possible to set matrices associated with any pseudotree subgraph of the complete graph to diagonal forms (since it has to be both upper-triangular and symmetric).
+Using our graph interpretation we note that such a base-change can be associated with a complete (fully-connected) graph on $n$ vertices. { These change of bases can be used, e.g., for an investigation whether the matrices $\{ S^{[k,l]} \}$ are reducible or irreducible, for more details see \cite{LaJu18} and for the investigation of general (not only cross-correlation) double-indexed matrices see \cite{LaJS19}.}